Sarah Urist Green: Early life and education

 Green is originally from Washington, D.C., and grew up in Birmingham, Alabama.
 She attended Indian Springs School outside of Birmingham at the same time as her future husband John Green, though they did not become friends until they became reacquainted in the early 2000s.
 She earned a bachelor's degree from Northwestern University.
 Green moved to the Upper West Side in New York City in 2005 with her then-fiancé John Green while she earned her master's degree in art history from Columbia University.

 Career

 Indianapolis Museum of Art (2007–2013)

 Starting in 2007, Green worked as a curator for the Indianapolis Museum of Art.
 While there, she curated the exhibitions "Andy Warhol Enterprises" and "Graphite", among others, and commissioned numerous works for the museum.
 Green curated the first full-scale retrospective of the work of Chinese activist and artist Ai Weiwei in the United States.
-She was also the co-developer of the museum's Virginia B. Fairbanks Art & Nature Park: 100 Acres.
+She was also the co-developer of the museum's Virginia B. Fairbanks Art & Nature Park.
 Green left the museum in 2013, stating in an interview with NUVO, "I feel very comfortable saying that my vision doesn't align with (CEO Charles) Venable's.
 It's kind of a blessing in disguise for me because if I hadn't been compelled to leave there, I wouldn't be in the place I am right now."